fuji-fabric/fuji-fabric.github.io/docs/001-Modules/065-command_toolbox.lore.md

 ## Commands
 :::command
 - Command Syntax: `/lore set <GreedyString lore>`
-- Document:   Set lore for item.
+- Document:   Set the lore for item.

 - Can be executed by console: `true`